 The City Council constitutes the government of the City of Zurich and operates as a collegiate authority.
 Its nine members work on a full-time basis and each member presides over a department.
 The president of the executive department acts as mayor.
 The nine City Council members carry out departemental tasks and projects, coordinate various measures and implement laws decreed by the City Parliament.
 The election of the City Council by registered voters is held every four years.
 The Zurich City Council is currently made up of four representatives of the SDP (Social Democratic Party, one of whom is the mayor), two members of the FDP (Free Democratic Party), two members of the Green Party and one member of glp (Green Liberal Party) an one member of AL (Alternative Liste).

 The City Parliament is made up of 125 members, with elections held every four years.
 The City Parliament decrees regulations and by-laws executed by the City Council and by the administration.
 All dealings of the City Parliament are public.
 Members of the City Parliament are not politicians by profession, but they are paid a fee based on their attendance.
 Any resident of the City of Zurich entitled to vote can be elected to the City Parliament (with the same applying to the City Council).

 Policies in the City of Zurich

 The successful development of the City of Zurich in recent years has been aided by sound economic climate and by the implementation of important strategies within the city.
 These include, but are not limited to, progressive residential building policies, the development of public transport, the increased variety in terms of culture and the upgrading of public areas.
-To make sure that this progress continues, the city council has defined various fields of development as legislative focal points which it intends to promote between 2010 and 2014.
-The long-term policies of the City of Zurich are based on the «Zurich 2025 strategies» and follow the vision of further developing Zurich into a metropolis with sustainable facilities.
-Ideas and projects which require an extended time and planning scale fit in with the above-mentioned Strategies for Zurich in 2025.
+To make sure that this progress continues, the city council has defined various spheres of activity.
+The long-term policies of the City of Zurich are based on the «Zurich 2035 strategies» and follow the vision of further developing Zurich into a metropolis with sustainable facilities.